rolve/better-checks/src/site/markdown/index.md

 ## Better Checks

-The **Better Checks** library aims to provide a lightweight and compact, but powerful way for precodition checking in Java, in particular for method arguments.
+The **Better Checks** library aims to provide a lightweight and concise, but powerful way for precodition checking in Java, in particular for method arguments.
 Checks are written in a fluent way.

 Examples: